Ilyasse-ck/Atrial-Fibrillation-Detection/README.md

 # Atrial Fibrillation Detection Project

-This project focuses on detecting atrial fibrillation (AF) using ECG data.
+This project focuses on detecting atrial fibrillation (AF) using ECG data coming from raw XML files.
 The implementation is organized into four main directories, each serving a distinct purpose within the workflow, from data preparation to model training.

 ---